-Blogging is one of the most important activity people do on the internet.
+Blogging is one of the most important activities people do on the internet.
 The number of people who blog regularly is increasing at a steady pace.
 Blogging isn’t a pastime anymore.
 You can earn a steady income by monetizing your blog.

 Blogging With Wix

-You can add a blog to your website using the “Blog” option in the “page”menu.
+You can add a blog to your website using the “Blog” option in the “page” menu.

 It comes with basic blogging features such as categories, tags, images, videos, archives, etc. It uses Facebook comments for commenting.

 It does not have a full-fledged editor when it comes to blogging.
-The plain text editor does not offer much formatting options.
+The plain text editor does not offer many formatting options.
 Wix does not perform up to the mark when it comes to blogging as it misses so many features a blog requires.